Deçan

-Geographically, Deçan is located in the Accursed Mountains mountain region.
-It is surrounded by the Beleg Mountain.
+Deçan (Deçani, [dɛˈtʃan]; Дечани, [dɛ̌t͡ʃani]) is a town and municipality in the district of Gjakova, Kosovo.
+The municipality has an area of 293.94 km2 and it includes the town and 37 smaller settlements.

+According to the last census of 2024, the municipality has a population of 27,758.

 History

+Antiquity

+Historical records and archaeological evidence indicate that Deçan has been inhabited since ancient times, with organized life established by the Illyrian tribes, particularly the Dardani, who lived in the area.
+Remnants of this history can be seen in Deçan, where over seven Catholic churches, Illyrian burial mounds, decorative items, stelae, and other artifacts, remain as traces of its past.

+Middle Ages

 Deçan was first recorded in 1330 in the decrees known as the Dečani chrysobulls as being a village with a population of 89 households, consisting of 623 people.
 The village was one of many feudal holdings of the Visoki Dečani monastery.
 As part of their feudal obligations, the local population of Deçan provided labour and payment in products to the Visoki Dečani monastery.

 The chrysobulls listed that Visoki Dečani held such rights over 2,097 households of meropsi (dependent farmers-serfs), 266 Vlach households (pastoral communities) and 69 sokalniki (craftsmen) over a large area in southern Serbia, Kosovo, Montenegro and north Albania.
 In the charters of Deçan, there were several cases where a father had an Albanian name and his son would have a Serbian name.
-This has been interpreted as highlighting the process of slavicization in the region.
+This has been interpreted as highlighting the process of serbianisation in the region.

 Following the migration of the Serbs in the 17th and 18th century, many ethnic Serbs who lived in Deçan left.
 The local Albanian population of Deçan who remained continued to guard the local Visoki Dečani monastery.

+Ottoman Period

+During the Ottoman era, this region was incorporated into the Sanjak of İpek, with its center in Peja.
+The area was known for its persistent resistance, particularly throughout the 19th and early 20th centuries.
+The Albanian League of Prizren in 1878, the League of Peja, and the Pari Assembly in Isniq in April 1910 were significant moments of opposition.

+World War I

+In the early stages of World War I, by the end of 1915, Austro-Hungarian rule was established in these territories, remaining in place until 1918.
+After the Serbo-Montenegrin government reoccupied the region in 1918, a new territorial organization was implemented, consistent with other occupied areas.
+At that time, Deçan was included in the Peja and Gjakova Districts.
+In 1929, with administrative and territorial adjustments, the area that is now the Municipality of Deçan was placed within the province of Zeta.

+World War II

+During World War II, after the invasion of the Kingdom of Yugoslavia, the Deçan region was initially part of the Italian protectorate of Albania until 1943.
+After Italy's capitulation, the area came under German control.